mstksg/advent-of-code-2019/reflections.md

 parentsCount :: Map Child Int
 parentsCount = fmap length parentsOfParents
 ```

+(But this is worse than the way we did it originally.
+Do you see why?)

 But anyway, for part 2, we will get the parents of parents of `"YOU"` and the
 parents of parents of `"SAN"` and count the items that are unique to each: